Jmasika25/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects

-All projects related to supervised and unsupervised machine learning projects can be found here.
+All projects related to supervised and unsupervised machine learning are found here.